-Even in cases where the law has not been involved, strict social norms and community restrictions have translated into persecution of gay couples, sometimes even leading to honor killings.
+Even in cases where the law has not been involved, strict social norms and community restrictions have translated into the persecution of gay couples, sometimes even leading to honor killings.

 In 2009, the legal system seemed to fall in line with changing social dynamics and the Delhi High Court declared a part of the much-debated Section 377 unconstitutional.
 The court ruled that “the section denies a gay person a right to full personhood”.

 The LGBT community’s celebration, however, remained short-lived as the country’s apex court, the Supreme Court, upturned the ruling in 2013.
 The Supreme Court of India laid the onus of revising the law on the country’s parliament.
 Not much has been done in this respect, though.

 While these legal and social hurdles continue to be faced by homosexuals in the country, India has moved ahead in its attempts to include transgenders into mainstream society.
 In 2014, the Supreme Court of the country issued a landmark verdict directing the country’s government to pronounce transgenders a third gender.

 The ruling made way for the transgenders to find reservation under the OBC quota (giving them work and education opportunities) and to enjoy all the privileges accorded by the law to other citizens.

 Related Maps and Articles: